reuse-city/CMVC/fieldwork/online-survey/questions.md

 ## Survey questions (open-ended, all optional, public)

+### Section 1: Activity Overview & Context

-1. Please describe in what ways your activities relate to the reuse of materials, be it through repairs, upcycling, repurposing, re-circulation or any other kind of practice.
-Are any or all of those activities typically associated with a recognised profession?
+1. Please describe in what ways your activities relate to the assessment and reuse of materials, be it through repairs, upcycling, repurposing, re-circulation or any other kind of practice.
+1. In what context do these activities take place?
+1. How regularly do they happen?
+  - daily/weekly/monthly/other)?

-2. In what context do these activities take place?
-Do they happen regularly?
-What kinds of people, groups, or organisations are involved?
+1. What kinds of people, groups, or organisations are involved?
+1. Are any or all of those activities typically associated with a recognised profession?

+### Section 2: Material Handling & Assessment

-3. What kinds of materials do you handle in those activities?
-What is their origin, typically?
-Who brings them in?
+1. What kinds of materials do you handle in those activities?
+1. What is their origin, typically?
+1. Who brings them in?
+1. How is the potential reuse of the materials assessed?
+1. What factors are considered?
+For instance, potential resale price, social value, community need, environmental impact mitigation, and others.

-4. How is the potential reuse of the materials assessed?
-How do you decide which goods and objects deserve to be reused, and which can already be discarded?
-Do you rely on online resources, prior experience, interaction with other people, or any other relevant source of information?
-What factors are taken into account (for instance potential resale price, social value, community need, environmental impact mitigation, and others).
-Please describe typical processes, and feel free to add anecdotal examples.
+1. How do you decide which goods and objects deserve to be reused, and which can already be discarded?
+1. What information/data sources do you use for your work?
+Please list any online resources, prior experience, interaction with other people, or any other relevant source of information.

+### Section 3: Processes & Tools

+1. Please describe typical processes.
+Don't hesitate to add anecdotal examples.
-5. What happens to the goods and materials deemed potentially usable or valuable?
-Are they cleaned, repaired, stored, combined?
+1. What happens to the goods and materials deemed potentially usable or valuable?
+What is the process for cleaning, repairing, storage or other forms of reuse?
 Examples are welcome here too.

-6. Do you use particular tools, equipment, or infrastructure to prepare materials for reuse?
-How do you plan potential reuse over time, balancing the need for storage or material dependencies (spare parts, expert interventions, need to acquire data/information)?
+1. Do you use particular tools, equipment, or infrastructure to prepare materials for reuse?
+1. How do you plan potential reuse over time, balancing the need for storage or material dependencies (spare parts, expert interventions, need to acquire data/information)?

+### Section 4: Information, Education & Resources

-7. How is education / training (either formal or informal) for activities such as the ones you perform?
+1. How is education / training (either formal or informal) for activities such as the ones you perform?
 How did you learn how to perform such activities?
 How do other people usually learn?
-Do you envision gaps in educational resources?
+Where do you see existing gaps in educational resources?

-8. What are good online sources of reliable data relevant for your activities?
-Feel free also to mention online sources that are not that reliable, and explain why.
+1. What are good online sources relevant to learn about your activities?
+Where can you currently find reliable data to support the work you are doing?
+1. What is missing?
+What resources do you wish you had available that do currently do not exist or are not affordable?

 ## Additional questions (optional, private)